Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 See the figure on the right for  a schematic of algorithm used to generate initial conditions of the chromosome.
 The beads coordinates generated by this algorithm are somewhat jagged, but an energy minimization will relax the structure.
 We will discuss energy minimizations in the next section.
 You can double click the image to open up a larger version in a different tab.

-_Update 1/7/24_: There has been interest expressed in using the code for generating initial configurations for the DNA and ribosomes.
+The first part of the python script we ran above generated initial configurations for the DNA and ribosomes.
 The code for performing this algorithm is available at [github.com/brg4/sc_chain_generation](https://github.com/brg4/sc_chain_generation).
 For the DNA in our simulations we will run below, we used coordinates generated from this program.
 If one would like to generate coordinates for DNA, as well as ribosomes, one should download, compile and run `sc_chain_generation` from the github link above.
 In the following simulations, ribosomes have not been included, but it is straightforward to include those: just vary the number of obstacles `N_o` in the input script (`.inp` file) for `sc_chain_generation`.
 For your convenience, an input script for `sc_chain_generation` for generating a 54338 bead chromosome with 500 ribosomes has been included in this github repository, in `SummerSchool_2024/DNA/files/Syn3A_chromosome_init.inp`.
 The program `sc_chain_generation` can output the coordinates in either a `.bin`, `.dat`, or `.xyz` file format, the first of which is meant to be read by btree_chromo, and the last of which is human readable and easily read by VMD.
 To run the input file, you can do  `/path/to/sc_chain_generation/src/gen_sc_chain --i_f=${input_fname} --o_d=${outputDirectory} --o_l=Syn3A_chromosome_init --s=10 --l=${log_fname} --n_t=8 --bin --xyz`.

 ### Modeling Replication States

 The JCVI-syn3A minimal cell has a 543379 bp (543 kbp) genome comprised of 493 genes.
 This means an unreplicated chromosome is represented as a circular polymer of 54338 beads.
-DNA replication, even in the minimal cell where the replication machinery retains only the essential components, is still rather complicated.
-For today, all we need to understand is that replication begins at a location on the genome called the origin (_Ori_), proceeds along the DNA in the clockwise and counterclockwise directions with Y-shaped structures (Fork), and ends at the terminal site, also called the terminus (_Ter_).
+Replication begins at a location on the genome called the origin (_Ori_), proceeds along the DNA in the clockwise and counterclockwise directions with Y-shaped structures (Fork), and ends at the terminal site, also called the terminus (_Ter_).
+It turns out the replication states of the minimal cell aren't that interesting: it undergoes one replication initiation event per cell cycle, which means it starts with one unreplicated circular chromosome, and replication proceeds from _Ori_ to _Ter_ until we have two complete circular chromosomes.

 <img align="center" width="600" src="./figures/3.
 Modeling the minimal cell/topology_simple.png">